An Interview With Tialila Kikon

 Poet and Educator from Nagaland

-Tialila's journey of being a creative individual starts from one of the oldest inhabited places in Nagaland, Dimapur.
+Tialila's journey of being a creative individual starts from Dimapur.
 She has several honorary mentions under her belt.

 She has authored four books- Paper Cranes, Dandelion Dreams, The Sky Bride and Other Tales Retold, When Lonely Embers Sing.

-Tialila Kikon was one of the winners of Wingword Poetry Competition.
+Tialila Kikon is the Top 30 Prizewinner of Wingword Poetry Competition 2019.

 Her Tanka poems have appeared in Winter Writes: Poems, Stories & Sagas.
 She also has a Kindle eBook publication by the Whitesboro Group of Writers, New York.
 Some of her poems, 'Indeed' and 'Children of Conflict,' were displayed at Moberly Arts and Cultural Centre in 2016.
 Her first poetry anthology 'Paper Cranes' was selected to be shelved at the Library of Congress.